mayaworld13/APIggatewaymethod/README.md

 # APIggatewaymethod
-for testing of methods (get put post) throgh lambda
+for testing of methods (get put post) through lambda case sensitive in case of lambda handler error